AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ### Reactions

-***Deflect Attacks.*** When Yuxuan is hit by an attack that would deal Bludgeoning, Piercing, or Slashing damage, Yuxuan reduces the damage by 18 (1d10 + 13).
+***Deflect Attacks.*** *Trigger:* Yuxuan is hit by an attack that would deal Bludgeoning, Piercing, or Slashing damage. *Response:* Yuxuan reduces the damage by 18 (1d10 + 13).
 If this reduces the damage to 0, Yuxuan can spend a Focus Point to redirect the kinetic force of the attack to a creature it can see within 30 feet of it.
 The target must succeed on a DC 14 Dexterity Saving Throw or take 13 (2d8 + 4) Force damage.

 }}